History of the Theatre

 Peggy and Bud continued to run the theatre until their health declined, and Peggy was known to book acts for the Mitchell Opera House from her hospital bed until her death in 2012.
 Married for nearly sixty years, the couple never faltered in keeping Doug’s dream alive for the benefit of audiences in the region.

 In 2014, at the urging of the citizens of Mitchell, the City of Mitchell tasked community organization Hoosier Uplands with the historical renovation and preservation of the Mitchell Opera House.
-A grand opening is planned for July 4, 2015 to showcase a state of the art sound and video projection system.
-It is the intention of Hoosier Uplands to return the Mitchell Opera House to its former glory as the crown jewel of entertainment in Southern Indiana.
+A grand opening occurred on July 4, 2015 to showcase the new state of the art sound and video projection system.
+Hoosier Uplands has returned the Mitchell Opera House to its former glory as the crown jewel of entertainment in Southern Indiana.